A marked track for safe trail running all winter !

 And just like that, you’ll discover a whole new playground.
 Your only dilemma: sunrise or sunset over the Tarentaise summits?

-More than 6 million French people go running and this activity is booming.
+More than 10 million French people go running, and this activity is booming.
 Nevertheless, we are committed to keeping you safe when doing it in La Rosière.
-It’s why we have marked out a dedicated loop of about 5km, avoiding both pistes and roads.
-This is a unique type of trail to be found in a ski resort and it’s the work of our trail/running ambassadors.
-Their names are Arthur Joyeux-Bouillon and Fabien Antolinos,
+It’s why we have marked out a dedicated loop of about 5 km, avoiding both pistes and roads.
+This is a unique type of trail to be found in a ski resort, and it’s the work of our trail/running ambassador Arthur Joyeux-Bouillon.

 Reflective panels indicate the circuit and allow you to therefore head onto the track even at night.
 A simple headlamp improves the visibility of the signage.
 As it gets cooler you can enjoy a magnificent sunset over the beautiful snowcapped panoramas.
 Consequently, the views over the Vanoise and the Beaufortain are a pleasure to behold and will make all the effort worth it.